Student Pre-Departure Orientation to Studying Abroad

 Student life in your new country

-Support& wellbeing in your new country
+Support and well-being in your new country

 Whether it’s academic support, English language help or visa advice, we outline some of the practical support that’s available to international students.